talkable/talkable-docs/source/campaigns/editor/partials.rst

 1. **Navigate to the Partials modal**: Navigate to the HTML & CSS section of the Editor.
 Click on the `Partials` button.
 2. **Create a Partial**: Click on the `Create Partial` button.
 This will open a new form where you can define your partial.
   - **Name**: Provide a unique name for your partial.
 This name will be used to reference the partial in your main templates.
+The name could be separated by underscores.
+  - **Type**: Select the type of content you want to include in your partial.
+This can be either `HTML` or `CSS`.
+The content of the partial will be rendered as HTML or CSS based on the type you select.
   - **Insert to current position**: This option will insert the partial at the current cursor position in the editor.

   .. image:: /_static/img/editor/partial-modal.png